 When we signed up to the Charter we had 40% female representation.
 As of September 2020 we have a level of 60% female representation in senior management due to reorganisation and as such are on track to meet our Charter target by our deadline.

 The CEO is responsible and accountable for diversity and inclusion in the organisation and reports progress to the PIMFA Board on a regular basis with effect from June 2018 (i.e. the start of PIMFA’s financial year).

-- Maintain at least 40% women in senior management
+- Aim to maintain 40% women in senior management roles by 2024

 - Ensure that referrals for all roles will include men and women

-- Review the recruitment processes and messages to appeal to both men and women
+- Ensure the recruitment processes and messages appeal to both men and women

 - Ensure that shortlists include men and women, as appropriate, for senior, middle management and junior roles